SebDevHN/SebDevHN/README.md

 ## Hi there 👋

-I am a 16 year old student from Honduras 🇭🇳 just trying to learn code
+I am a 16 year old student from Honduras 🇭🇳 just trying to learn how to code and design.

 I haved coded websites for my school and do my own arduino projects from scratch.